 - All recommendations.
 The recommendations explain how to overcome all identified “pain points”.

 - New opportunities.
 This process always uncovers new opportunities.
 These are experiences the retailer will not be aware of which are currently working and assisting consumers in their decision making.
 These opportunities are captured and leveraged in the new experience design plan.

 Step 3.
 Confirming Functional Requirements:

-The Step 2 document will discuss a series of behaviours the digital channel must undertake to create amazing experiences.
+The insights gathered in Step 2 will identify a series of behaviours the digital channel must undertake to create amazing experiences.
 These “behaviours” are enabled by functionality and business architecture.
-The functionality required to support these key behaviours will be highlighted here in this step and becomes part of the costing process.

-The primary deliverable for Step 3 is to confirm the front-end functionality and ensure the business architecture is in alignment to the customer experience design plan.
+The purpose of this step is to confirm the front-end functionality and ensure the business architecture is in alignment to the customer experience design plan.